tercen/downsample_operator/README.md

-# Random label operator
+# Downsample operator

 ##### Description

-The `Random label` operator returns a random label per column.
+The `Downsample` operator returns a random label per column.
 It allows one to subsample or downsample the data.

 ##### Usage